Wentworth by the Sea

-The Wentworth is a historic grand resort hotel in New Castle, New Hampshire, United States.
-It is managed by Ocean Properties as "Wentworth by the Sea, A Marriott Hotel & Spa".
+The Wentworth by the Sea is a historic grand resort hotel in New Castle, New Hampshire, United States.
 It is one of a handful of the state's surviving Gilded Age grand hotels, and the last located on the seacoast.

-Wentworth by the Sea is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+The Wentworth by the Sea is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.